Medicare in Illinois

 Although Medicare is funded and run by the federal government, enrollees can choose whether they want to receive their benefits directly from the federal government via Original Medicare or enroll in a Medicare Advantage plan offered by a private insurer, if such plans provide service in their area.
 There are pros and cons to Medicare Advantage and Original Medicare, and no single solution that works for everyone.

-There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 10 plans to 72 plans, depending on the county (most counties in Illinois have at least 30 plans available as of 2023).
+There are Medicare Advantage plans for sale throughout Illinois, with plan availability ranging from 1 plan to over 50 plans, depending on the county.5

-In 2021, Illinois enacted legislation that created a new Medicare Supplement Annual Open Enrollment Period (effective as of 2022).
-The annual enrollment opportunity is fairly limited, but it does still go beyond federal rules.
-Under the new Illinois law, Medigap enrollees between the ages of 65 and 75 have an annual window during which they can switch to a different Medigap plan, offered by their current Medigap insurer, as long as the plan offers equal or lesser benefits (so a person could switch from Plan F to Plan G, but not from Plan A to Plan G, for example).
-The window starts on the beneficiary’s birthday, and lasts for 45 days.
+In 2021, Illinois enacted legislation that created a new Medicare Supplement Annual Open Enrollment Period (effective as of 2022)7 The annual enrollment opportunity is fairly limited, but it does still go beyond federal rules.
+Illinois Medigap enrollees between the ages of 65 and 75 have an annual window during which they can switch to a different Medigap plan, offered by their current Medigap insurer (or an affiliate of their current insurer),8 as long as the plan offers equal or lesser benefits (so a person could switch from Plan F to Plan G, but not from Plan A to Plan G, for example).
+The window starts on the beneficiary’s birthday, and lasts for 45 days.9 (Several other states have developed similar “birthday rule” Medigap plan change opportunities, but the Illinois version is among the more limited.)

 What is Medicare Part D?